Introduction

 Seedx creates organized output files for easy processing:

-Pro Tip: The _details files show exact locations where each item was found!
+Pro Tip: CSV files include source file paths for tracking where each item was found!

 Features